SoilBGC-Datashare/sidb/data/Readme.md

 Critical experimental conditions such as temperature and moisture are reported here, as are any additional treatments imposed, e.g. amendments for priming experiments, anaerobic conditions (`anaerobic`), etc. Other key subfields of the `incubationInfo` field include `samplePreparation` and `preincubationTime` for documenting handling of the samples prior to the main incubation experiment, and the `depthInfo` subfield for reporting the sampling depth from which soils were collected.

-The `treatmentName` subfield is a placeholder for any additional incubation treatments imposed.
-Replace `treatmentName` with the name of the treatment (in camel case), specify the value of the treatment imposed under the `value` subfield, and enter the units corresponding to the treatment value under `units`.
+Use the `moisture` subfield as a template for any additional incubation treatments imposed.
+Replace `moisture` with the name of the treatment (in camelCase if multiple words), specify the value of the treatment imposed under the `value` subfield, and enter the units corresponding to the treatment value under `units`.
+For example, if a priming experiment was conducted with added amendments, `moisture` could be replaced by `amendment`, and the specific amendment would be listed in the `value` field (e.g. glucose, cellulose, etc.), while the units of the amendment would be specified under `units`, e.g. mg amendment C/g soilC.

-If any of the incubation treatments imposed have multiple levels, e.g. different temperatures, moisture levels, etc., the treatment levels (e.g. moisture `value`s) need to be specified explicitly in the `variables` field (described below) in order for the treatments to be linked to the correct data in the time series file (timeSeries.csv).
-Note that additional treatments, e.g. amendments, etc., with multiple treatment levels should still be listed (replacing the `treatmentName` placeholder) and `units` specified, but the `value` field will be left blank.
+If any of the incubation treatments imposed have multiple levels, e.g. different temperatures, moisture levels, amendments, etc., the treatment levels (e.g. `value`s) need to be specified explicitly in the `variables` field (described below) in order for the treatments to be linked to the correct data in the time series file (`timeSeries.csv`).
+Note that the main subheading for additional treatments with multiple treatment levels should still be listed (e.g. list `amendment` if multiple amendments were added) and the treatment `units` specified, but as with multiple `moisture` levels, the `value` field will be left blank.

 The last field that must be added is the `variables`.
 This field contains, in order of appearance, the variables in the `timeSeries.csv` file.